 Parties and Celebrations

-We celebrate holidays with special activities (without an emphasis on food and treats except for Thanksgiving.)
+We celebrate holidays with special activities and a treat.
 We will have a Pumpkin Party in October (no costumes.)
 At Thanksgiving, we will have a fruit feast.
 At Christmas, we celebrate Jesus’ birthday with his story and a piñata.
+In winter, we do activities to celebrate Lunar New Year.
 In February, we celebrate Friendship Day – the children exchange valentines.
 Parents may send in nut-free treats or small trinkets/toys on these occasions.
 We will only have time for one snack so all food treats should be wrapped to be sent home.

-Photos of your child will be taken in class and will be used in artwork, our yearly slide show, and on social media (no names or tags.)
-We are unsure if we will be able to have school portraits done this year.
+Photos of your child will be taken in class and will be used in artwork and our yearly slide show.
+Professional individual and class portraits will be taken by Teddy Bear Portraits and offered to families as a fundraiser.

-Please wear a mask and observe physical distancing at the door.
 Parents should wait at the SIDE door and we will send the children out to you.
 The security code procedure applies for anyone who is not familiar to teachers.
-Please let us know in the morning or ahead of time if someone different will pick up your child.
+Please let us know at drop off or ahead of time if someone different will pick up your child.
 We may ask to see ID, as well, so please let them know this when you tell them the code.

-***At 12:15pm, any 4s will be added to the Drop-In class and normal rates will apply.
+***IF PICK-UP PERSON IS LATE: At 12:00pm, any 4s children will be added to the Drop-In class and normal rates will apply.
 We do not have Drop-In for 3s.

 This is not a requirement at AWB, but we encourage independence in self-care and hygiene at preschool.
 We do not check/change pull-ups as part of any routine.
 We won’t be able to sit your child on the potty on a schedule.
 Children will be encouraged to go when they arrive, after gym, after snack, before they leave to go home, and if they are dancing around suspiciously.
-Children never have to ask to use the bathroom, even in Circle Time; they are permitted to just get up and go.
-We check to see that they are flushing, hand washing, or needing help with their clothes.
+Children never have to ask to use the bathroom; they are permitted to just get up and go.
+We make sure they are flushing and hand washing.
 If we suspect they are very wet or worse, we will help them get cleaned up and changed.
-If you child is not quite trained or wearing pull-ups, please send extra pull-ups, wipes, and clothes to keep in his cubby.
+If your child is not quite trained or wearing pull-ups, please let us know!
+We ask that you send extra pull-ups, wipes, and clothes to keep in their cubby.